genius-systems/gameta/docs/docs/index.md

 1. Repository parameter substitution
 2. Gameta constants substitution

-See the [Parameter Substitution] page for more details.
+See the [Applying Commands] page for more details.
 ___

 ```bash